Nitishrajj/DevOps-Infrastructure-monitoring-using-Grafana-and-Prometheus.-/README.md

 Grafana --
 Grafana serves as the visualization and dashboarding platform, providing an intuitive and customizable interface for monitoring and analyzing data.
 Dashboards are crafted to offer a real-time, consolidated view of critical metrics, empowering DevOps teams to make informed decisions promptly.
+The monitoring solution is designed to be scalable, accommodating the growth of the infrastructure.
+Grafana's flexibility ensures adaptability to diverse infrastructure setups, making it suitable for both small-scale and large-scale deployments.

 Prometheus --
 Prometheus acts as the core monitoring and alerting component, responsible for collecting and storing time-series data from various nodes in the infrastructure.
 Customizable Prometheus queries enable the extraction of relevant metrics, empowering operators to gain insights into resource utilization, system performance, and potential bottlenecks.

+# Implementation
+We have implemented this project using the help of above tools.
+So basically we started to first install node exporter into the nodes (n number of nodes here).
+We have used jenkins (CI/CD tool) to install and run node exporter in the pipeline.
+So, then we have hosted prometheus and grafana and started collecting metrics using node exporter to prometheus.
+As, prometheus doesn't have any type of visualization Grafana has so we are using this same prometheus as the data source for our grafana dashboard.
+Now the grafana dashboard is set.
+We can also set alerts to the dashboard and integrate in different ways.